FranseFrikandel/aoc2024/readme.md

 With culling the results that have already exceeded the wanted result early (after fixing a silly bug with naming 2 variables the same), runtimes are approx. 2.8 seconds for debug and 850ms for release.

+## Day 14

+Day 14 p1 was, at least in my opinion, fairly simple compared to the past few days.
+However part 2 I haven't solved.
+I've manually made images of the robots and looked through the first ~300 images, however it seems the results are looping, however I haven't seen a christmas tree.